The enquiry or contact form is vital for engaging potential clients or customers with your website.

 The basic point of the enquiry form is to boost the conversion rate of your site.
 For those who are just starting out or have little experience with creating enquiry forms, you may be relieved to know that there is plenty of research available on how to maximise its effectiveness.

 What may surprise you is just how subtle the changes may have to be in order to garner a higher conversion rate.
-Even changing the color of the lettering may have a powerful impact.
+Even changing the colour of the lettering may have a powerful impact.
 What follows are some basic guidelines that will help you create the best enquiry form for your site.

 How Many Fields Should a Contact Form Have?